 NC EOG Testing Schedule

 Just like other statewide assessments across the United States, there’s an annual timetable for NC EOG tests.
-In the case of 2018 schedule, North Carolina EOG state tests are planned to take place between May and June 2018.
+Typically, NC EOG tests take place at the end of the school year between May and June.
 Each school has its internal test calendar so long as the tests are done within the stipulated state testing window.
-For instance, most Elementary School EOG tests are scheduled for May 25 -June 8.
-On the other hand, Middle School EOG assessments are scheduled from May 30- June 8.
 Testing time varies according to the subject and grade tested.
 For example, EOG Reading Test time is 140 minutes to a maximum of 240 minutes.

 Types of Questions in NC EOG Assessments